Particular/docs.particular.net/transports/msmq/sender-side-distribution.md

 snippet: InstanceMappingFile-ScaleOut

-To read more about the instance mapping, refer to the [MSMQ routing page](/transports/msmq/routing.md).
+To read more about the instance mapping, refer to [MSMQ Routing](/transports/msmq/routing.md).

 ### Message distribution

 Every message is always delivered to a single physical instance of the logical endpoint.
-When scaling out there are multiple instances of a single logical endpoint registered in the routing system.
-Each outgoing message has to undergo the distribution process to determine which instance is going to receive this particular message.
-By default a round-robin algorithm is used to determine the destination.
+When scaling out, there are multiple instances of a single logical endpoint registered in the routing system.
+Each outgoing message must undergo the distribution process to determine which instance is going to receive this particular message.
+By default, a round-robin algorithm is used to determine the destination.
 Routing extensions can override this behavior by registering a custom `DistributionStrategy` for a given destination endpoint.

 snippet: RoutingExtensibility-Distribution